aigis-styleguide/aigis/src/en/Documantation/configs.md

 ---|---
 Boolean|true

-Aigis generates a color pallete page named `color.html` which has all the color that are used in your files.
+Aigis generates a color palette page named `color.html` which has all the color that are used in your files.

 [Sample: color.html](https://pxgrid.github.io/aigis/styleguide/color.html)